 Being Human is a university preparation programme for Year 12 students in the North West, Yorkshire and Humber who are thinking about studying the humanities subjects at university level.
 The programme consists of:

-- A three-day residential stay in Oxford (if possible in light of the pandemic) with all costs covered, including travel.
+- A visit to Oxford (COVID-19 permitting!) with all costs covered, including travel.